 Belfast Europa Station (Glengall Street)

 All Dublin Airport to Belfast buses will arrive to the main Belfast Europa Station (or outside on Glengall Street) in Belfast City Centre.
 The station is found on the main Great Victoria Street road where it connects conveniently to the main train station (Great Victoria Street station) meaning it’s just very easy for onward travel in Northern Ireland.
-And regular trains run daily from Belfast to Bangor from early to late (around 06:00 to 22:30).
+And regular trains run daily from Belfast to Bangor (Gold Coast Trainline) from early to late (around 06:00 to 22:30).
 The station is also central to local tourist attractions (Belfast is small), and the City Hall is less than 400 meters by foot, and most Belfast City Hotels are within walking distance (nearby hotels here).

 Useful Travel Information

 My most recent journey was probably the most awkward, when I arrived at Dublin Airport at night time, with no bus ticket, and not enough money in either currency to pay for the bus to Belfast (I had 10 Euros and 15 Pounds).
 Fortunately the driver did accept a mix of both currencies and the journey cost me £18 from Dublin Airport to Belfast Europa Station.

 What Time do Buses Finish?

 All buses from Dublin Airport to Belfast run through the night (24/7) and are even relatively regular in the early hours of the morning.
 However onward transport and travel from Belfast Europa Station will not be possible as the station closes at around midnight.
 After hours the buses will otherwise arrive and disembark Glengall Street, behind the station, and taxis are not hard to find.
 And most hotels are within walking distance anyway (quick list here).

 Paying for Tickets?
 Currency?